-Sewers intended to serve new development shall be gravity, unless topography or technical design reasons prevent obtaining gravity flow.
-In those specific cases where gravity flow cannot be achieved, lift stations may be considered by the City.
+Sewers intended to serve new development shall be gravity unless topography or technical design reasons prevent obtaining gravity flow.
+In those specific cases where gravity flow cannot be achieved, lift stations may be considered by the city.

-Provide a water supply that meets all federal and Washington State Department of Health drinking water quality standards.
+Provide a water supply that complies with meets all federal and Washington State Department of Health drinking water regulatory requirements and quality standards. {Suggested by Engineering staff}